alaminet/review-star/README.md

-# Review Start on React
+# Review Star on React

 With the help of this package, you can complete the review process very easily and save the value of those reviews on [React.js](https://react.dev/)